Nice Carnival Guide, France

 Mirror people, Bataille de Fleurs, Nice Carnival, France 2018.

 Getting to Nice

 The trains up and down the coast from Italy to Marseille are sensibly priced and reasonably reliable so that’s one option if you’re coming from nearby.
-From further abroad stick with flying into Nice airport, which is at the other end of Promenade des Anglais, then take an overpriced taxi, bus, or even walk the lovely 6 kms (4 miles) along the prom, if the sun is shining, which is the default condition.
+From further abroad stick with flying into Nice airport, which is at the other end of Promenade des Anglais, then take an Uber, Tram 2 (from July 2019), or even walk the lovely 6 kms (4 miles) along the prom, if the sun is shining – which is the default condition.